 In simple terms, a test designer is the one who plans, designs, implements, and evaluates software tests.

-A test designer is also tasked with creating test plans and test models, implementing tests, and evaluating the results of said tests.
+A test designer is also tasked with creating test plans and models, implementing tests, and evaluating the test results.

-A test designer may also decide on which testing tools and techniques to use.
+A test designer may also decide on testing tools and techniques.

 Test designers are also called test architects or test automation specialists.